-- develop working relationships with local PFS workers - seek and provide appropriate information and feedback - be available to attend CPFS Signs of Safety meetings - continue to provide health services after a notification to CPFS - ensure the health needs of the child are met-
+- develop working relationships with local CPFS workers - seek and provide appropriate information and feedback - be available to attend CPFS Signs of Safety meetings - continue to provide health services after a notification to CPFS - ensure the health needs of the child are met.

-WA Health is a signatory to the State Cabinet encorsed whole-of-government Rapid Response framework in Western Australia.
-This framework prioritises access to government services for children and young people in the care of the Chief Executive Officer (CEO) of CPFS.
-WA Health prioritises according to clinical need and health impact and recognises that children in care are amongstone most vulnerable children, especially if they have complex high level heath needs.
+The WA health system is a signatory to the State Cabinet endorsed whole-of-government Rapid Response policy in Western Australia.
+This policy prioritises access to government services for children and young people in the care of the Chief Executive Officer (CEO) of CPFS.
+The WA health system prioritises according to clinical need and health impact and recognises that children in care are amongst the most vulnerable children, especially if they have complex high level heath needs.

-When a heafth staff member is concerned about possible abuse or neglect or risk of harm, but where the level of that concern or the available information does not indicate an immediate notification to CPFS, then the health staff member should leave the option of subsequent notification to CPFS open in any ongoing case management plan.
-Regular monitoring of the level of risk to the child and referral to other services must be considered.
+When a health staff member is concerned about possible abuse or neglect or risk of harm, but where the level of that concern or the available information does not indicate an immediate notification to CPFS, then the health staff member should monitor the level of risk to the child if there is ongoing contact and consider referral to other social services.

 All children who are in the care of the CEO of CPFS must have a healthcare plan.
-A systemic collaborative approach ensures that the health impacts of abuse and neglect for each child entering care will be identified and responded to by WA Health service providers and the information provided to CPFS.
+A systemic collaborative approach ensures that the health impacts of abuse and neglect for each child entering care will be identified and responded to by an HSP and the information provided to CPFS.